Gene Kelly (1912-1996)

 Search Amazon for Gene Kelly

-He is ranked at number 15 on the American Film Institute's list of Greatest Male Stars and in 1951, the Academy awarded him a special Oscar for 'An American in Paris' for his extreme versatility as an actor, singer, director and dancer, but specifically for his brilliant achievement in the art of choreography.
-His movie masterpiece from 1952, 'Singin' in the Rain', has been voted the single most popular movie musical of all time.
+Gene Kelly is ranked at number 15 on the American Film Institute's list of Greatest Male Stars and in 1951, the Academy awarded him a special Oscar for 'An American in Paris' for his extreme versatility as an actor, singer, director and dancer, but specifically for his brilliant achievement in the art of choreography'.

 Whilst teaching at the family's dance studio Gene studied at the University of Pittsburgh and obtained a BA in Economics in 1933.
 He then went on to briefly study law, but dropped it in favor of his increasing love of teaching and performing.
-He eventually decided to make a full time career in sowbusiness, and in 1938 he moved to New York to seek work as a dancer and choreographer.
+He eventually decided to make a full time career in showbusiness, and in 1938 he moved to New York to seek work as a dancer and choreographer.

 Within a year he was able to join his first Broadway show, in the chorus of 'Leave It to Me', and in 1939 he got a bigger part, doing a total of eight routines in the revue 'One for the Money'.
 Gene was becoming well known and he got his breakthrough role in November, 1939 in the Pulitzer Prize-winning 'The Time of Your Life'.